A Heavy Traffic Theory of Matching Queues: Phase Transition: General Arrivals and Pricing Policy

-\end{proposition} The proof is based on using the Foster-Lyapunov theorem.
-We analyze the drift of the quadratic test function, $z^2$, and show that it is negative outside a finite set, which immediately implies positive recurrence.
-The bound on mean absolute imbalance follows from a well-known corollary of Foster-Lyapunov theorem \cite[Proposition 6.13]{hajek2015random}.
+In addition, we have \revcolor{ } \end{proposition} The aforementioned bounds will be useful for the analysis later.
+Note that \eqref{eq:small_exogenous_diff} essentially follows for $\delta \leq 2|\drift|$ from the expression $\lambda^\star_\eta = \mu^\star - \drift \min\{\epsilon_\eta, 1/\tau_\eta\}$ in Section~\ref{sec: model}.
+The proof employs the Foster-Lyapunov theorem.
+We analyze the drift of the quadratic test function, $z^2$, and show that it is negative (bounded away from zero) outside a finite set, which immediately implies positive recurrence.
+The bounds on the imbalance follow from a well-known corollary of Foster-Lyapunov theorem by \citet[Proposition 6.13]{hajekrandomprocbook}. \revcolor{Similarly, the second moment of the imbalance is bounded by studying the drift of the cubic test function: $z^3$.} The details of the proof are deferred to Appendix \ref{app: pos_rec}.
+We assume \eqref{eq:small_exogenous_diff} for the rest of the paper to ensure positive recurrence.